bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 speakers: ["James O'Beirne","Greg Sanders","Rijndael","NVK","Ben Carman"]
 categories: ["podcast"]
 date: 2023-05-11
-summary: "The episode is focused on Bitcoin's proposed `OP_VAULT` feature, aimed at enhancing self-custody and security measures for Bitcoin holders.
-In the discussion, James O'Beirne, the primary advocate, explains the conceptual framework of `OP_VAULT` which leverages the existing Bitcoin script capabilities to create a more secure form of Bitcoin vaults.
-This vaulting mechanism allows users to pre-set conditions under which the coins can be spent, including delays and recovery options, making unauthorized access and theft significantly more difficult.
-The mechanism discussed intends to provide a structured yet flexible way to secure Bitcoin without adding undue complexity or overhead.
-The dialogue covers the evolution of the proposal, its implications, and its potential integration with other Bitcoin improvements like `OP_CHECKTEMPLATEVERIFY` (CTV) to streamline operations and enhance security further without compromising the decentralized ethos of Bitcoin."
 ---
 ## Introductions

 NVK: 00:01:25

-Today, we're going to get back to opvault, just kidding, opvault, this new awesome proposal on how we can make people's money safe in the future.
+Today, we're going to get back to `OP_VAULT`, just kidding, `OP_VAULT`, this new awesome proposal on how we can make people's money safe in the future.
 And in my opinion, one of very good ways of scaling Bitcoin self-custody in a sane way.
 And with that, let me introduce today's guests, Mr. James.
 And welcome back.